Nagler Simmons – Legals

 B. Diversity Statement

 Nagler Simmons is licensed by the Institute of Chartered Accountants in England and Wales to carry out the reserved legal service of non-contentious probate in England and Wales.
-As an accredited probate firm, we are required to monitor the diversity of our principals and employees, and publish the findings of the monitoring on our website.
+As an accredited probate firm, we are required to monitor the diversity of our principals and employees every two years, and publish the findings of the monitoring on our website.
 Nagler Simmons is a small firm, and the partners are concerned that individual members of staff could be identified from the summarised results that we have collated.
 Therefore, only less sensitive data is disclosed, as follows:

 C. Website Disclaimer